Mega Man Battle Network 4

-Mega Man Battle Network 4 is a video game developed by Capcom for the Game Boy Advance (GBA) handheld game console.
+Mega Man Battle Network 4 is a 2004 tactical role-playing game developed by Capcom for the Game Boy Advance (GBA) handheld game console.
 It is the fourth game in the Mega Man Battle Network series.
-The European version featured a completely different logo, which was also used on Mega Man X7, Mega Man X8, Mega Man Zero 2, Mega Man Zero 3, Mega Man Zero 4, Mega Man X: Command Mission, Mega Man Network Transmission, Mega Man Battle Chip Challenge, Mega Man Battle Network 3, and Mega Man Battle Network 5.
+The European version featured a completely different logo, which was also used on other Mega Man titles.
 Like Battle Network 3 before it, Battle Network 4 has two different versions, Red Sun and Blue Moon, that differ in story and gameplay details.
 Battle Network 4 is compatible with the e-Reader, and can be linked up with Rockman EXE 4.5 Real Operation and the Battle Chip Gate for NetBattles.
 It is able to link with Mega Man Zero 3, and contains references to Konami's Boktai series.
+The game was re-released via the Wii U Virtual Console in 2015, and as part of the Mega Man Battle Network Legacy Collection compilation in 2023.

 Plot

-The beginning of the game shows the player at a space research center known in-game as NAXA.
-Scientists have discovered a massive asteroid speeding toward the earth that, if made contact with, would end all life on earth.
+At a space research center known as NAXA, scientists discover a massive asteroid speeding toward the Earth that would cause the extinction of all life.
+After a call is put out to the world's greatest scientists, including father of the main protagonists Yuichiro Hikari and a man known as Dr. Regal, they decide to direct the asteroid off-course with a laser.
+When that plan fails, Regal suggests searching for a world-class Net Operator and NetNavi.

-The game then cuts to the protagonists, Lan Hikari and MegaMan.EXE (in this continuity a Network Navigator or NetNavi, an in-universe AI program), going shopping with their father.
-While in the electronics district, they find themselves pitted against a NetNavi known as ShadeMan, portrayed as having strong dark powers.
-Upon defeating ShadeMan, he disappears, dropping unknown data.
-It is revealed to Lan and MegaMan to be a DarkChip, a program described as unleashing great power at the cost of the Navi's soul (their goodness and well-being).
+Meanwhile, main protagonists Lan Hikari and MegaMan.EXE experience trouble both in and around their hometown of ACDC and on the Net.
+After fighting ShadeMan.EXE, he drops unknown data which is later revealed to be a DarkChip, a program described as unleashing great power at the cost of a Navi's "soul."
 The duo are warned to never use it under any circumstances.

-The game cuts back to the scientists, who are now joined by some of the best scientists and researchers of various countries, including the duo's father.
-They come to the conclusion that the best way to avoid impact with the asteroid is to use a laser to move it off-course.

-The game again changes to the perspective of the protagonists.
-The next in-game day, after the ShadeMan incident, Lan and MegaMan participate in the Den Battle Tournament, the local NetBattle tournament, and become the champions.
-After completing the tourney, they return home to find it burglarized by someone connected to the DarkChip.
-Upon investigation, they discover that the DarkChip Syndicate Nebula was behind the attack of their home, looking for the DarkChip the two possess.
-After defeating a Nebula member in battle, he warns the duo that the syndicate has their eye on them and the DarkChip.